About WASH United

 Menstrual Hygiene Day

-Together for a period-friendly World
+Together for a period-friendly world

 Due to taboos and stigma, MHH continues to be neglected at all levels.
 That’s why in 2014, WASH United initiated the Menstrual Hygiene Day (MH Day) campaign to raise awareness and catalyse action on the issue.
 Celebrated annually on 28 May, MH Day has since grown into a global movement working together for a period-friendly world.
 WASH United develops the campaign strategy, provides free campaign materials, offers capacity-building, tracks results, and engages key actors, incl.
 UNICEF, the Worldbank, governments, and NGOs.

-Period Education Global
+Period Education Worldwide

 Period Education Germany